 Vet Minute: Strep Zoo, Lepto and Brucellosis.
 What Do They Mean for Pregnant Dogs?

-In this Vet Minute, Revival’s Director of Veterinary Services, Dr. Marty Greer, explains how diseases can endanger unborn puppies, and ways to protect them.
+In this Vet Minute, Revival’s Director of Veterinary Services, Dr. Marty Greer, talks about dog litter loss in pregnancy and explains how diseases can endanger unborn puppies, and ways to protect them.

 Strep Zoo and Antibiotics

-Dr. Greer: Sure. strep zoo is a strep infection.
+Strep zoo is a strep infection.
 That’s a one-celled bacteria that we don’t commonly see.
 But every now and then it’ll crop up in a breeding situation.
 We can culture the dogs, both the males and the females, to try and determine if strep zoo is the organism causing a problem.
-And it does respond pretty well to the use of antibiotics.
+It does respond pretty well to the use of antibiotics.

-So routinely we don’t put dogs on antibiotics for breeding, but in circumstances where we’ve either proven or have a strong suspicion that strep zoo is an organism that’s causing our problems of either infertility, apparent infertility or pregnancy loss, then it’s appropriate to start a dog on amoxicillin or one of the drugs in the same drug class.
-Those are prescription items.
+Routinely we don’t put dogs on antibiotics for breeding, but in circumstances where we’ve either proven or have a strong suspicion that strep zoo is an organism that’s causing our problems of either infertility, apparent infertility or pregnancy loss, then it’s appropriate to start a dog on amoxicillin or one of the other prescription drugs in the same drug class.

-And then the tests for the dogs that may be infected with it, which normally lepto causes liver and kidney problems, but in pregnancy causes the loss of litter.
+Normally lepto causes liver and kidney problems, but in dog pregnancy lepto causes the loss of litter.
+There are two different tests that we can do for leptospirosis.
 There’s a urine test that we look for the bacteria prior to the start of antibiotics or a blood test looking for the titer.
-So, there’s two different tests that we can do for leptospirosis.

 It can be managed with antibiotics.
 But again, routine use of antibiotics is not appropriate in a breeding kennel.
 It’s only used if we have a strong suspicion or proof that we have leptospirosis and then we treat appropriately.

-Dr. Greer: Right.
-Brucellosis can make apparent loss of fertility.
+Brucellosis in dogs can make apparent loss of fertility.
 Either the male can lose his fertility or the female can either have infertility or again, fetal loss, late stage abortion or resorption prior to that.
-So, it can look like you have a fertility issue, but in reality, you really have canine brucellosis.
+It can look like you have a fertility issue, but in reality, you really have canine brucellosis.
 Brucellosis is contagious to people so again, we have to be really careful with that.

 Right now, brucellosis testing is becoming more difficult to get a fast turnaround on.
 So, again, very important that you’re screening for that and not introducing dogs into the kennel.
 That is a disease that the state has the authority to come in and eliminate your breeding dogs.
 So be very, very aware that brucellosis is a serious disorder and one we have to keep out of our breeding kennels.

-Dr. Greer: Sure.
-So, both lepto and strep zoo can be treated.
+Both lepto and strep zoo can be treated.
 Brucellosis, generally, the recommendation is to depopulate the breeding kennel.
-Very serious.
-So be very, very careful with that disease.
+It is very serious, so be very, very careful with that disease.
 The others can be managed.
-This one is generally one of depopulation.
+Brucellosis is generally one of depopulation.
 Not good for anybody’s breeding kennel.